 See discussions on Reddit

-In this post, I will break down all the reasons when you should consider using Map
+In this post, I will break down all the reasons when you should consider using Map more and its performance characteristics with benchmarks.

 In JavaScript, Object is a pretty broad term.
 Almost everything can be an object, except for two bottom types -